box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

   ![Get File or Folder ID](./img/slack_6_file_id.png)
 </ImageFrame>

-Once the command is typed in, go to the [the Box site](https://box.com) account of another person within the Slack channel and Box group.
+Once the command is typed in, go to the [the Box site][box] account of another person within the Slack channel and Box group.
 The content that was shared should now be available to that account.